 Northern Lights Special – North Iceland

-Aurora Borealis (or The Northern Lights) is one of the most spectacular phenomena on earth and Iceland offers perfect landscapes to enjoy the winter night scenery.
-Our Northern Lights Special offers an incredible opportunity to combine hunting for the Northern Lights with a range of fantastic winter activities and excursions into the Icelandic nature.
+Aurora Borealis (or The Northern Lights) is one of the most spectacular phenomena on earth – and Iceland offers the perfect landscapes to enjoy the winter night scenery.
+Our Northern Lights Special offers you an incredible opportunity to combine hunting for the Northern Lights with a range of fantastic winter activities and excursions out to savour the Icelandic nature.

 - Northern Lights evening tour